Activity Timeline

 • February 16: Jon Parmenter spoke in Prof. Laura Tach’s Introduction to Public Policy class (PAM2301).

-• April 14: Jon Parmenter, Michael Charles, Dusti Bridges, and Marina Johnson-Zafiris spoke at the Cornell Law School at the Native American Law Student Association (NALSA) Tribal Summit.
+• April 14: Jon Parmenter, Michael Charles (Dine/Navajo), Dusti Bridges, and Marina Johnson-Zafiris spoke at the Cornell Law School at the Native American Law Student Association (NALSA) Tribal Summit.

 • April 27: Jon Parmenter presents “How Did Cornell Dispossess?
 The Impact of Timber and Land Sales on the Lives and Livelihoods of Indigenous Peoples Bordering the University’s Morrill Act Lands, 1868-1900” at the Cornell Society for the Humanities Conference on “Repair.”